Test of Biden's agenda looms after Congress votes to avert government shutdown | Politics

 President Joe Biden's agenda faced a key test on Thursday among fellow Democrats as the House of Representatives prepared a vote on a $1 trillion infrastructure bill that progressives have threatened to block unless there is also a deal on a larger social spending plan.
 That vote was to come just hours after Congress wrestled Washington back from the brink of a government shutdown, which would have been a black eye for Democrats, by voting to continue funding the government through Dec.
 3.

 The House approved the measure in a bipartisan 254-175 vote, hours after it passed the Senate 65-35.
-It will now go to Biden for signing before funding runs out at midnight.
-With that hurdle overcome, Biden and House Speaker Nancy Pelosi scrambled to piece together a vote to go forward with the infrastructure plan that has already passed the Senate with bipartisan support.
+The measure was headed to the White House for Biden's signature before funding runs out at midnight.
+With that hurdle overcome, Biden and House Speaker Nancy Pelosi scrambled to piece together a vote in order to go forward with the infrastructure plan that has already passed the Senate with bipartisan support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)